mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed JS error which was breaking conditional field select boxes

 = 1.1.0 =
 * Added support for use in repeater fields
 * Added support for use in flexible content fields